Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Under the Status of Forces Agreement (SOFA), you are allowed to ship one vehicle to Japan duty free.
 However, there are certain requirements which must be met.

-First and foremost, you must request specific permission from the the Director, Joint Personal Property Shipping Office (NAVSUP FLC Yokosuka PSC 473 Box 11 FPO AP 96349) in order to bring your car to Yokosuka Navy Base.
-A POV Waiver request form can be obtained via email at: NAVSUP_FLCY_Yokosuka_C440_JPPSO <navsup_flcy_yokosuka_c440_jppso@us.navy.mil.
+First and foremost, you must request specific permission from the Director, Joint Personal Property Shipping Office (NAVSUP FLC Yokosuka PSC 473 Box 11 FPO AP 96349) in order to bring your car to Fleet Activities Yokosuka.
+A POV Waiver request form can be obtained via email at: navsup_flcy_yokosuka_c440_jppso@us.navy.mil.

-Cars entering Japan must be emissions tested (motorcycles, too; at a cost of approximately 280,000 Yen (about $3,000) per test.
+Cars entering Japan must be emissions tested (motorcycles, too; at a cost of approximately 280,000 Yen (about $3,000), cost is subject to change) per test.
 If the car fails a test, repairs must be made, and the car tested again, for another 280,000 Yen.
-The only test facility we are aware of is near Yokota Air Force Base, about 60 miles away.
+The only test facility is near Yokota Air Force Base, about 60 miles away.

 There are other disadvantages to having an American car in Japan.
 The Japanese drive on the left-hand side of the road.
 The roads are much smaller than American roads making it difficult to maneuver a larger car through the streets.
-Parking space is limited and may be costly.
+Parking spaces are limited and may be costly.
 Most parking areas are unsheltered, causing more rapid deterioration from exposure.
-Repair parts availability is another serious challenge.
+Availability for repair parts can be another serious challenge.
 Most repair parts must be ordered by mail.
-Even your brand new Toyota, Nissan, Honda or other such Japanese name brand vehicle, if purchased in the US, was probably built in the US, and can not be expected to be serviced the same as if it was made here in Japan.
+Even your brand-new Toyota, Nissan, Honda or other Japanese name brand vehicle, if purchased in the US, was probably built in the US, and cannot be expected to be serviced the same as if it was made here in Japan.

 In short, it is just not wise to bring your car to Japan.
 But you can, if you are willing to bear the expense and red tape.
 There are plenty of good quality used cars available from transferring personnel, and there is an authorized used car lot on the base.
-Many used cars are advertised for sale in the weekly base newspaper.
 A good, reliable car should cost between $950 and $2,500.

 Additional fees to put a car on the road cost about $850, on average.
 These fees include Japanese and U.S. insurance, road and weight taxes, Japanese and base inspections, registration, and license plate fees.
 Registration is a tedious process and may take one to two days to complete.
 There are people on base who, as independent agents, will help you process some of the required paperwork.
-They advertise their services in the base newspaper.
 The total cost of buying and registering a used car after you arrive will more than likely be less than what you would pay to bring your own vehicle from the states.
 Insurance also tends to be a bit cheaper than in the US.

 Verbatim from IAL, "... we have had Tesla's in storage and we actually have a few sitting in storage right now.
 We keep them plugged in per Tesla's recommendation so no issues with the battery running low.
 We have had some issues when they require an update to the software system.
 Typically only the owner can access the update privileges so there have been times where the owner has to add us as an authorized service provider so that we can re-flash the computer in order for a critical update to be done.
 Once that is done, we are good to go.
 I will add one thing about Tesla's in shipment.
 The owner can access their app and check on the vehicle at any time.
 This does cause the car to "activate" which does use battery power.
 We have had owners constantly check on their Tesla in transit which has Caused some lower charge issues.
 We are able to plug them in at VPCs and sometimes at the port as necessary".